-Climate warming driven by human-made greenhouse gas emissions is increasingly affecting the entire world.
+Climate warming driven by human-made greenhouse gas emissions increasingly affects the world.
 Nowadays, tackling climate change is at the top of the global agenda.
 The target set by the Intergovernmental Panel for Climate Change (IPCC) is to reach global net-zero emissions by the middle of this century and limit global warming to 2.0 or preferably 1.5 degrees Celsius.

-Almost every day, we can read fresh news information, professional opinions, scientific reports, and/or environmental policy that are related to climate change.
-It has become popular to note such terms as “net-zero emission”, “carbon neutrality”, “carbon footprint”, and “climate neutrality” on internet or social media.
+Almost every day, we can read fresh news, professional opinions, scientific reports, and/or environmental policies related to climate change.
+It has become popular to note such terms as “net-zero emission,” “carbon neutrality,” “carbon footprint,” and “climate neutrality” on the internet or social media.
 What exactly do these terms mean?
 What is the difference between them?

 Most environmental professionals are quite familiar with these terms.
-However, some of these terms seem not to be so easily understandable for some environment enthusiasts, young students, policy makers, business consumers, and the public.
-Although each of these terms has been addressed respectively in many online articles, the information is quite fragmented.
+However, some of these terms are not so easily understandable for some environment enthusiasts, young students, policymakers, business consumers, and the public.
+Although each of these terms has been addressed in many online articles, the information is quite fragmented.
 The present post aims to address the diversity of these terms as clearly and concisely as possible.

 Greenhouse gases are those that absorb and emit radiant energy within the thermal infrared range.
 The primary greenhouse gases in the atmosphere include water vapor (H2O), carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), ozone (O3), sulfur hexafluoride (SF6), hydrofluorocarbons (HFCs), and perfluorocarbons (PFCs), in addition to.
 Greenhouse gases, mainly CO2 and CH4, play an important role in keeping the average temperature of Earth’s surface at 15 °C (59 °F).

-Since 1800, human activities have already produced a 50% increase of CO2 concentration in the atmosphere, resulting in a global warming to 1.1°C. The vast majority of greenhouse gas emissions produced by human activities come from combustion of fossil fuels including coal, oil, and natural gas.
+Since 1800, human activities have already produced a 50% increase in CO2 concentration in the atmosphere, resulting in a global warming of 1.1°C. The vast majority of greenhouse gas emissions produced by human activities come from the combustion of fossil fuels, including coal, oil, and natural gas.
 Additional contributions come from deforestation, land use, and agriculture.
-In recent years, global greenhouse gas emissions are about 50 Gt CO2e per year.
+Global greenhouse gas emissions are about 50 Gt CO2e per year in recent years.

 2. Carbon sinks